-We intend to use more than 10% of the net proceeds from the sale of our common stock to repay indebtedness owed by us to lenders that are affiliates of Lehman Brothers Inc., ABN AMRO Rothschild LLC, BMO Nesbitt Burns Corp., NatCity Investments, Inc. and Scotia Capital (USA) Inc. Accordingly, the offering is being made in compliance with the requirements of Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.
+We intend to use more than 10% of the net proceeds from the sale of the notes to repay indebtedness owed by us to lenders that are affiliates of Lehman Brothers Inc., ABN AMRO Incorporated, BMO Nesbitt Burns Corp., Scotia Capital (USA) Inc., U.S. Bancorp Piper Jaffray Inc. and Wells Fargo Brokerage Services, LLC.
+Accordingly, the offering is being made in compliance with the requirements of Rule 2710(c)(8) of the Conduct Rules of the National Association of Securities Dealers, Inc.